Colombia gov't confirms suspension of aerial coca spraying

-BOGOTA (Reuters) - Colombia will suspend aerial fumigation of illegal coca plants in light of a number of studies linking the herbicide involved to cancer, a move that marks the end of a decades-long strategy in the country’s fight against drug trafficking.
+BOGOTA, May 15 (Reuters) - Colombia will suspend aerial fumigation of illegal coca plants in light of a number of studies linking the herbicide used to cancer, a move which marks the end of a decades-long strategy in the country’s fight against drug trafficking.

-Spraying coca leaves, which are used to make cocaine, has been a key part of Colombia’s efforts to curb production of some 300 tonnes of cocaine a year that make it one of the world’s biggest producers of the drug.
+The Andean country is one of the world’s biggest producers of cocaine, which is derived from the coca plant.
+Its leftist rebel groups, the FARC and ELN, as well as criminal gangs, make huge sums from their involvement in its production and trafficking.

-For two decades, the Andean country has used the herbicide glyphosate to fumigate coca, with financial and technical help from the United States.
+Colombia, which produces some 300 tonnes of cocaine per year, has fumigated illicit coca crops for two decades with financial and technical help from the United States, using the herbicide glyphosate.
 The strategy also included spraying of poppies, used to make heroin.

-Various scientific reports, including one by the World Health Organization (WHO) in March, have suggested that the weed killer is likely carcinogenic to humans, Gaviria said.
+Various scientific reports, including one by the World Health Organization (WHO), have suggested that the weed killer is likely carcinogenic to humans, Gaviria said.

 Glyphosate is a key ingredient in the world’s most widely used herbicide, Roundup, produced by Monsanto Co.